microprediction/timemachines/README.md

 ## Install on python virtual environment
 See the reasonable intro to venv [here](https://medium.com/swlh/how-to-setup-your-python-projects-1eb5108086b1) if you are not familiar.
-For instance:
+Skip to next section if using mac silicon (new M1).
+Example of creating new env:

     mkdir virtual-envs
     cd virtual-envs